 The Denon Home 350 is extremely easy to setup, allowing you to quickly connect with your home network and create a HEOS multi-room system.
 If you have more than one HEOS device, you can either play music on each device individually, altogether, or even in groups.
 The app is intuitively designed and highly effective at controlling this speaker, and any other connected HEOS device.

 The HEOS network is super-effective, creating a multi-room system that’s robust and responsive.
 There’s no discernible delay, and the synchronisation is excellent.
 The control and interaction is also flawless, and the playback equally seamless.
-The Home 350 worked well with Apple AirPlay 2 devices, and there were no problems connecting it with an Amazon Echo.
+The Home 350 worked well with AirPlay 2 devices, and there were no problems connecting it to an Amazon Echo.

-The Home 350 looks fairly simple from the outside, with it minimalist design and discreet finish.
+The Home 350 looks fairly simple from the outside, with its minimalist design and discreet finish.
 However, as soon as you start to listen to something you realise this is a superior sonic performer.
 Denon knows how to put together a really good speaker, and it also knows how to properly drive that speaker.
 This is immediately apparent, with a delivery that’s both big and powerful.

-Unusually for a wireless speaker, you can put the Home 350 into a large room and it won’t be overwhelmed.
+Unusually for a wireless speaker, you can put the Home 350 into a large room, and it won’t be overwhelmed.
 It has sufficient amplification and headroom to go loud without distorting or sounding strained.
 Despite its relative size, this speaker is capable of some decent stereo imaging, and has a surprising amount of bass that provides an excellent low-end foundation.